BrainlessDip/BlazeHammer/README.md

 }
 ```

-These placeholders are dynamically replaced during each request, ensuring that every test run is unique and realistic
+These placeholders are dynamically replaced during each request, ensuring that every test run is unique and realistic.
+For more payload examples, see `payload_example.json`.
-More payload examples in the `payload_example.json` file

 ---

 ### **Run Blaze Hammer**:

-Once you've set up the arguments and payloads, you can run **Blaze Hammer** by executing the following command:
+Once you've set up the arguments and payloads, you can run **Blaze Hammer** with the following command:

 ```bash
 python main.py <target_url> -n 200 -c 10 -d 0.5 --method POST --payload payload.json --headers headers.json --print-payload --print-response
 ```

 This will send 200 POST requests with a 0.5-second delay between each, printing both the payload and the response for each request.

+---
+For detailed documentation on **Blaze Hammer**, you can visit the [DeepWiki](https://deepwiki.com/BrainlessDip/BlazeHammer) for in-depth information and instructions